 Roosters and Hens Start Mating When They’re Young

 Now that you have an idea about the high sex drive of roosters, it may not surprise you to learn that roosters start mating when they’re young.
-A rooster is sexually mature at about 4 months of age when they’re producing sperm.
+A rooster is sexually mature at about 4 to 5 months of age when they’re producing sperm.

 Problems Can Occur During the Mating Process

 It’s not always all wine and roses in the rooster and hen mating process as sometimes things go wrong.
 For example, if a rooster isn’t dominant over a hen, she may give him the cold shoulder and refuse to mate.
 This can be seen when a young, new rooster is introduced to the flock.
 The older hens may fight him off to send a clear message that they’re simply not interested.

 Another problem that can disrupt the mating process is too many fluffy feathers at the business end of a hen.
 To make insemination possible, you can trim the feathers around the cloaca so the rooster can mate with her.

 And then there’s a size difference that can get in the way.
 For example, if a small rooster is trying to mate with a large hen, things can get dicey.
 However, with sheer determination, the little guy could very well succeed, even if it takes a while!